Lamar Jackson Player Prop Bets for NFL Week 18 | Baltimore vs. Pittsburgh 1/9/2022

 Season Stats

-- He's also figured in the ground game, with 767 rushing yards (47.9 ypg) on 133 carries with two rushing touchdowns.
+- He's also chipped in on the ground, with 767 rushing yards (47.9 ypg) on 133 carries with two rushing touchdowns.

-- The Ravens, who rank 16th in the NFL in points scored, have dropped back to pass 54.6% of the time while running the ball 45.4% of the time.

 - Jackson has attempted 47 of his 382 passes in the red zone, accounting for 35.1% of his team's red zone plays.